Any links on this page that lead to products on Amazon are affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Wilson is known for producing quality tennis products and this racquet is no exception.

-However, you do get what you pay for, and in this instance it’s a racquet that will last about one year or so.
+However, you do get what you pay for and in this instance it’s a racquet that will last about one year or so.

-#2 Wilson Junior Burn Pink Tennis Racquet
+#2 Wilson Youth Burn Pink Tennis Racket

 Instead, Wilson’s own brand of nylon strings does the trick just fine.
-Where the US Open Junior racquet kind of messed up on is sizing.

 #3 Babolat 2018 Pure Drive 26 Junior Tennis Racquet

 Being one of the best tennis racquets for kids, this isn’t exactly cheap when you compare it to Wilson.
+(As an aside, Wilson refers to them as ‘rackets’ while Babolat refers to them as ‘racquets’ so I use the spelling per brand.)

 Babolat took the time to include some serious features such as the internal cortex system and woofer technology to muffle the handle vibration.